 The largest influences on physical and mental health are the social determinants of health such as education, employment, social networks, housing, access to blue and green spaces and active modes of travel.
 The SLP will look to support the right development in the right places to help ensure these aspects can be addressed.

 Health and wellbeing is another cross-cutting theme that will be considered throughout the Plan.
 The SLP promotes healthy living and seeks to create opportunities for active lifestyles and healthy transport choices, including walking, cycling and outdoor recreation.
-A Health Impact Assessment will accompany later stages of the plan.

 In recent years patterns of shopping have changed radically, and perhaps permanently in some cases, mainly due to the rise in online shopping and the impacts of the COVID19 pandemic.
 The role of centres is moving away from their traditional, retail-led primary functions.
 While there will remain a clear demand for in-person shopping opportunities and retail-related activities, centres will also need to provide additional draws (such as for leisure, education, community uses and recreation) to offset the loss in shopping-related footfall and to help retain their vitality and viability.